 If you’ve experienced a sudden drop in PPC performance and a decrease in SEO ranking, it might be worthwhile to check to see if you’ve missed a recent Google update and adjust your SEO and PPC strategies accordingly.
 As a general rule, keeping tabs on what changes Google is making to their search network can help you stay ahead of the game.

-Partner with Webrageous to Keep PPC Campaigns Active and Stay Ahead
+Partner with Webrageous to Keep Google Ads Campaigns Active and Stay Ahead

 Ultimately, strong, healthy PPC campaigns require regular maintenance to keep them performing at their peak.
 By keeping a watchful eye on your campaigns, you’ll be able to learn the signs of a lagging campaign and make adjustments to bring your conversion rates back up to the levels you want.

-The PPC management experts at Webrageous have years of experience working with successful PPC campaigns.
+The Google Ads management experts at Webrageous have years of experience working with successful PPC campaigns.
 We dedicate time and resources to our clients campaigns to give them great advertising results without having to spend hours managing their own campaigns.
-If you’re still stumped on how you can jumpstart your PPC campaigns, call us for a consultation — we can show you how our PPC campaign management services can help you achieve optimal results for your advertising efforts.
+If you’re still stumped on how you can jumpstart your Google Ads campaigns, call us for a consultation — we can show you how our PPC campaign management services can help you achieve optimal results for your advertising efforts.